-By the end of the first semester in the graduate program, each student must select a Research Committee in consultation with his/her program advisor.
 Research or work toward the thesis WILL NOT BE ACCEPTED without prior approval from the Research Committee.
 The Research Committee will include two Forensic Anthropology faculty members (full-time, adjunct or affiliated).
-The student's program advisor may or may not be part of the Research Committee, depending on his/her area of expertise.
 Each student will choose a Committee Chair who will serve as the first reader and another faculty member who will be the second reader of the thesis.
 If one of the readers is not a GMS faculty member, the student must obtain a special appointment in advance for that individual through the registrar's office.

-The Research Committee will meet with the student at intervals of not more than two months apart once the student begins working on his/her research.
+The Research Committee will meet with the student at intervals of not more than one month apart once the student begins working on his/her research.
 These meetings will be initiated and arranged by the student.
 The Research Committee will consider the student's research plan, assist in implementing that plan and guide the writing process.
 The student should note that the two members of the Committee (first and second readers) must sign the finished thesis.
 Therefore, the student should seriously consider the advice of the Research Committee.
 All deadlines for submission of thesis work and the required forms to the registrar's office are the responsibility of the student.
 Failure to meet these deadlines may require the student to register as a continuing student for an additional semester in order to complete his/her thesis.
 Please see attached Student Checklist for required meetings and actions.